starkpay/apidoc/source/index.html.md

 # Introduction

 Welcome to Stark's API and developer documentation.
-Here you will find useful guides, code examples and links to SDKs that will enable you to easily create crypto payment requests, configure webhooks as well as installation and set up information.
+Here you will find useful guides, code examples and links to SDKs that will enable you to easily create crypto payment requests, configure webhooks so that you may accept cryptocurrencies such as bitcoin as a payment method on your website/app.

 Stark currently supports the processing of Bitcoin, Ethereum, BitcoinCash, Litecoin and Dash.
 We are currently working on an advanced integration to have XRP available to merchants.